nodejs/node-gyp/macOS_Catalina.md

 ### The acid test
 To see if `Xcode Command Line Tools` is installed in a way that will work with `node-gyp`, run:
 1. `/usr/sbin/pkgutil --packages | grep CL`
-    * This should return `com.apple.pkg.CLTools_Executables`.
-If it doesn't, this test failed.
+    * `com.apple.pkg.CLTools_Executables` should be listed.
+If it isn't, this test failed.
 2. `/usr/sbin/pkgutil --pkg-info com.apple.pkg.CLTools_Executables`
-    * This should return `version: 11.0.0` (or later).
-If it doesn't, this test failed.
+    * `version: 11.0.0` (or later) should be listed.
+If it isn't, this test failed.

 If both tests succeeded, _you are done_!
 You should be ready to install `node-gyp`.